NethServer/nethgui/Documentation/ProgrammerGuide/ProgrammerGuide.rst

 The View layer displays the module parameters data on the User's screen according to a set of customizable Templates and pre-defined user interactions.
-As stated before, you do not have to care about the interface "look and feeling".
-The NethGui framework provides a set of ready-to-use controls that you employ to change the actual values of the module parameters.
+As stated before, you do not have to care about the interface "look and feeling": the NethGui framework provides a set of ready-to-use controls that you employ to build the user interface.

-This is accomplished in two phases:
+The rendering phase, as stated in `Module dissection`_, is accomplished in two steps.

 1. transferring data into the view objects;

 2. serialize the view objects into an XHTML or JSON string.

-**Phase 1**.
+**Step 1**.
 After the ``process()`` operation a Module receives a View object as first argument to prepareView_ method::

    public function prepareView(NethGui_Core_ViewInterface $view, $mode)